Eczema management

 Give guidance on eczema treatment plan

-• Give guidance that daily baths help to clean and remove the bacterial load from the skin, add moisture and decrease inflammation and itch.
+• Bath daily - help to clean and remove the bacterial load from the skin, add moisture and decrease inflammation and itch.

-Provide adequate prescriptions of topical steroid to cover until the patient is seen by the next professional such as GP, dermatologist, dermatology nurse consultant/practitioner.
+• Ensure patient has adequate topical steroid prescribed to last until the patient is seen by the next professional such as GP, dermatologist, dermatology nurse consultant/practitioner.

 Eczema resources